au-heartbeat/Heartbeat/README.md

 ### 3.4.5 Deployment Frequency
 - Definition for ‘Deployment Frequency': this metrics records how often you deploy code to production on a daily basis.
-- Definition for ‘Deployment times': this times how many you deploy code to production on a daily basis.
+  - Factors
+    - Added pipelines
+    - Selected pipeline steps
+    - Selected Github branch for pipeline
+    - Selected pipeline crews
-- Formula for ‘Deployment Frequency': the number of build for（Status = passed & Valid = true）/working days.
-If multiple pipeline: the sum of every pipeline.
+- Formula for ‘Deployment Frequency': `the sum of builds for（Status = passed & Valid = true）`/`working days`
+- Definition for ‘Deployment times': how many times you deploy code to production.
+  - Factors
+    - Added pipelines
+    - Selected pipeline steps
+    - Selected Github branch for pipeline
+    - Selected pipeline crews
-- Formula for ‘Deployment times': the number of build for（Status = passed & Valid = true.
-If multiple pipeline: the sum of every pipeline.
+- Formula for ‘Deployment times': `the sum of builds for（Status = passed & Valid = true`

 ![Image 3-27](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/export/export-pipline-data.png)\
 _Image 3-27，export pipline data_
 ![Image 3-28](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/12-1.png)\
 _Image 3-28，Deployment Frequency Report_

 ### 3.4.6 Lead time for changes Data
+- Definition of 'Lead time for change': the time from first code commit of PR until the PR deployed to production.
+In heartbeat, `Lead time for change` = `PR lead time` + `Pipleline lead time`
+  - Factors
+    - Collection date type (exclude weekend & holidays)
+    - Added pipelines
+    - Selected pipeline steps
+    - Selected Github branch for pipeline
+    - Selected pipeline crews
 - Formula for ‘PR lead time':
   - if PR exist : `PR lead time` = `PR merged time` - `first code committed time` - `non-workday`
     - if the PR merge time is a non-working day, such as weekends or holidays, we will treat the non-working days in the PR merge time as working days.